rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- It is my **persistence** in acquiring valuable knowledge and competencies to remain myself relevant and prepare for the unexpected.
+- It is my **persistence** in acquiring valuable knowledge and competencies to stay myself relevant and prepare for the unexpected.

 #### **What do you consider to be your weaknesses?**